vd-07-ops/Decision-Tree-from-Scratch/README.md

 # 🏥 Breast Cancer Classification with Decision Tree

-## 🌐 Working App Link -> <a href='https://breast-cancer-classification-decision-tree.streamlit.app/'>Breast Classifier using Decision Tree</a>
+## 🌐 Working App Link -> <a href='https://breast-cancer-classification-decision-tree.streamlit.app/'>Breast Cancer Classifier using Decision Tree</a>

 This project implements a custom Decision Tree classifier from scratch and provides a comprehensive Streamlit web application for breast cancer tumor classification.